KyoriPowered/adventure-docs/source/platform/fabric.rst

 Fabric
 ======

-Adventure supports Fabric on *Minecraft: Java Edition* 1.16 and up, for both serverside and clientside use.
+Adventure supports Fabric on *Minecraft: Java Edition* 1.16 and up, for both server-side and client-side use.
 Each major version of Minecraft will usually require a new release of the platform.

 The platform supports all features, including localization and custom renderers.